MCP Server (Preview)

 Other MCP clients

-Any MCP client that supports HTTP transport can connect to the pganalyze MCP server at https://app.pganalyze.com/mcp.
+MCP clients that support HTTP transport can connect to the pganalyze MCP server at https://app.pganalyze.com/mcp.
 Refer to your client's documentation for how to configure HTTP-based MCP servers.

 Authentication